ingcloud-fr/cks-labs/cks/ADV-Read_and_encrypt_ETCD_Secrets/README.txt

 📌 Your Tasks:

 1. Locate and extract the full content of the existing Secret `database-password` from etcd in the Namespace `team-blue`.
-   → Store the full raw etcd base64 value into `/opt/labs/etcd-secrets`
+   → Store the full raw etcd value of the secret into `/opt/labs/etcd-secrets`

 2. Decode the base64 content of the key `"pass"` from this Secret and save the result into:
    → `/opt/labs/database-password`

 3. Configure **encryption at rest** for Secret and ConfigMap resources:
    → Use an AES-CBC key provider in an `EncryptionConfiguration` file
-   → Apply it and restart the kube-apiserver
-   → Create a new Secret and a ConfigMap and verify their data is now stored encrypted in etcd
+   → Create a new Secret and a ConfigMap and verify their data is now stored encrypted in etcd → Encrypt the old Secrets and COnfigMaps.

 🧰 Context: